amirongit/notecode/algebra.md

 2. equations are manipulated such that coefficients of either variables are opposites across them
 3. equations are merged (sides are added up)
     - one of the variables is cancelled out
-4. the resulted equation in a single variable is solved
+4. resulted equation in a single variable is solved
 5. the result is plugged in an original equation as the known variable
-6. the resulted equation in a single variable is solved
+6. resulted equation in a single variable is solved
 7. the ordered pair is written based on choices
 #### Detection
 - either variables has opposite coefficients in the given equations